 Meghan has been practicing Ashtanga Yoga since 2009.
 She makes yearly trips to Mysore, India to study with her teacher, R. Sharath Jois and was blessed with Authorization (Level 2) to teach the Primary and Intermediate Series of Ashtanga Yoga in 2015.
 In the fall of 2016 Meghan had the honor of assisting her teacher at the KPJAYI.

-A native of Philadelphia, Meghan lives in the Fishtown section of the city with her husband, Jason, and their two dogs, Scrappy and Pixie.
-Meghan is extremely grateful for her practice, which has been a profoundly healing gift through which she has been able to cultivation steadiness and contentment in her in her daily life.
+A native of Philadelphia, Meghan lives in the Fishtown section of the city with her husband, Jason, their daughter, Maggie, and their two dogs, Scrappy and Pixie.
+Meghan is extremely grateful for her practice and for the community at Mysore Philadelphia who share their mornings with her.
+There has never been a nicer group of people to breathe with every day.

 In 2013 Jen started out taking Mysore classes from Zoe Mai in Collingswood, NJ.
 After moving away from the area she practiced and continued to search out knowledge to eventually establish Ashtanga Yoga Syracuse in New York.
-She went on to study with Manju Jois, David Swenson and completed a year long mentorship under Authorized Level 2 teacher Taylor Hunt.
+She went on to study with Manju Jois, David Swenson and completed a year-long mentorship under Authorized Level 2 teacher Taylor Hunt.
 Recently she completed an Ashtanga & Addiction forum in hopes to better serve the community and those in recovery like herself.